mitchhentges/decisionlib/README.md

 1. `pip install decisionlib-mhentges`
 2. Write your python decision task to schedule tasks
-3. Run your python script on Taskcluster, such as with a hook ([such as this `reference-browser` staging hook](https://tools.taskcluster.net/hooks/project-mobile/reference-browser-nightly-staging))
+3. Run your python script on Taskcluster, such as with a hook

 ### Creating your own task types

 If your task type always runs as a script within a Docker image, you should extend `ShellTask` (example below).
 Otherwise, if your task type revolves around a particular worker type with a payload (e.g.: for `mobile-pushapk` tasks), you probably want to extend the base `Task`.

+For example, to make usage of Maven tasks more reusable, you might create a "MavenShellTask" such as shown below.

 ```python
 from typing import Optional